 When an individual suffers injuries or other damages due to the negligent actions of another party, the victim can pursue compensation through a personal injury claim.
 Sammamish, WA is home to more than 64,000 residents of the Seattle-Bellevue-Everett metropolitan area and a major commuter hub.
 Residents of the Sammamish area need to know their options after sustaining injuries from negligence.
-If you or a loved one has recently experienced a personal injury, Colburn Law can help.
+If you or a loved one has recently experienced a personal injury in Washington state, Colburn Law can help.

 Why Do I Need a Lawyer?

 If you plan to pursue a personal injury claim in the state of Washington, you must first ensure your claim filing falls within the state’s statute of limitations, or time limit for filing a civil action.
 Washington’s statute of limitations for personal injury claims is three years.
 The time limit starts ticking on the date of the injury in question; however, some injuries or illnesses caused by negligence are not immediately perceptible.
 In these cases, the statute of limitations begins on the “date of discovery,” or the date the plaintiff should have discovered the harm with reasonable diligence, or the date symptoms became noticeable.